Flower Care for the best result

 At Naho’s Floral Design, flower care is an essential part of our procedure.
 Do you know what the worst enemy of flowers is?
 Bacteria.
 To prevent its growth, use clean vases and containers.
 Professionals process each stem appropriately depending on what it needs.
-To make it simple, we are going to discuss general care here.
+To make it simple, we are going to discuss general flower care here.
 We also use the exact amount of flower food to prevent bacteria growth and provide necessary nutrient for long lasting products.
 With proper care, cut flowers and foliage can last a long time.

+We hope this was helpful.
 For questions, please Contact us.